Select the Best That Food Groups Have to Offer

 ● Keep your eye on the size.
 It can be easy to eat a larger serving of starches than you planned.
 Some can provide multiple carbohydrate exchanges.
 For example, one large bagel may equal 4 starch servings.

-● This list is broken down even further into lean meats and medium/high fat meats depending upon how much fat they contain.
-Since medium/high fat meats contain more grams of fat than lean meats, they count as 1 meat and 1 fat exchange.
-For less calories, saturated fat and cholesterol, choose lean meats whenever possible.
+● This list is broken down even further into lean proteins and medium/high fat proteins depending upon how much fat they contain.
+Since medium/high fat proteins contain more grams of fat than lean proteins, they count as 1 protein and 1 fat exchange.
+For less calories, saturated fat and cholesterol, choose lean proteins whenever possible.

 ● This group is rich in protein which maintains your muscles, heart, kidney and lungs.
 Dietary protein is necessary for the growth and development of muscles, hair, skin and nails.